hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ## Additional optimization-specific options

-Internally `HetaSimulator` uses `NLopt` library.
-One can choose the optimization algorithm as well as additional options.
+Internally, `HetaSimulator` uses the `Optimization.jl` interface, which supports various optimization packages.
+By default, `HetaSimulator` includes the NLopt library, allowing you to choose an NLopt-based optimization algorithm without installing additional packages.
+To access more optimizers, you can add any optimization package supported by `Optimization.jl` and use the preferred optimizer algorithm in `fit()`.

 Read more about NLopt algorithms choice: <https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/>